- Free service

-How Financial Tools For Retirement Investing Typically Work
+How Financial Tools for Retirement Investing Typically Work

 How Capitalize Works

-Choosing a New Money Manager
+Choosing a New IRA Provider

 Capitalize partners include big names in investment brokerages, including Schwab, Vanguard, Fidelity, TD Ameritrade, Merrill Lynch and SoFi, among others.
 Going with a major national brokerage should offer some peace of mind over the issues of security, accessibility and customer service.
 But the IRA doesn’t have to be with a Capitalize partner, and there’s no fee charged by Capitalize either way.

 The whole process should take at most a few weeks, and usually is much quicker.
 At any time, the user can contact Capitalize or the IRA provider to track the status.
-Interruptions, delays, and problems can arise, of course, and it’s helpful to have an outside party following the rollover and providing advice if needed.
+Interruptions, delays and problems can arise, of course, and it’s helpful to have an outside party following the rollover and providing advice if needed.

 Good To Know

 Many workers face the choice of moving their savings to an IRA, which they own as individuals, or a 401(k) or 403(b), which are managed by the employer’s choice of bank or financial company.
-The IRA typically allows more control over the assets, while employer-sponsored accounts leave investment options and activity largely up to the manager.
+The IRA typically allows more control over the assets, while employer-sponsored accounts leave investment options and activity largely up to the employer and manager.